 Inappropriate access assignments can lead to the gathering of excessive permissions, segregation of duties violations, jeopardize sensitive material, and needlessly expand risk exposure.
 Organizations need to set restrictions by securing the data (lockdown) based on behavioral controls, policy restrictions, then monitor for anomalous activity.

-Once the organization has identified its identity and access risks, it can then review how to remediate them.
+Once the organization knows its identity and access risks, the next step is remediating them.

 Remember that the goal here is to achieve a state of least privilege and least access, which requires a level of real-time monitoring, alerting, and remediation that is only achievable through advanced automation.